Intervertebral disc damage and spaceflight

 Astronauts have expressed an increased incidence of back pain during spaceflight and herniated intervertebral discs (IVD) have been diagnosed upon return of Skylab and Shuttle spaceflight participants.

-These conditions and symptoms may be from previous back injury, but the evidence of IVD injuries raises the concern that astronauts are at an increased risk of intervertebral disc damage during loading scenarios experienced during exploration missions (re-entry to a gravitational field and activities on planetary surfaces).
+These conditions and symptoms may be from previous back injury, but the evidence of IVD injuries raises the possibility that astronauts are at an increased risk of intervertebral disc damage during loading scenarios experienced during exploration missions (re-entry to a gravitational field and activities on planetary surfaces).
 To date, flight data related to potential back injuries have focused on spine elongation and the well-established effects of mechanical unloading on intervertebral discs.

 Causes and current studies

 Sixty-eight percent of early astronauts, through 1991, who have flown in space have reported generalized back pain.
 The pain is considered most painful during early flight and lessens as the flight progresses.

 Possible causes of back pain in flight may be associated with: